Compton's Cafeteria riot: Tenderloin district

-The Oxford English Dictionary's first definition of "tenderloin" as "the tenderest or most juicy part of the loin of beef, pork, etc." The second definition listed is for the slang term (in full, "tenderloin district") that means "the police district of New York which includes the great mass of theatres, hotels, and places of amusement; thence extended to similar districts of other American cities."
+The Oxford English Dictionary's first definition of "tenderloin" is "the tenderest or most juicy part of the loin of beef, pork, etc." The second definition listed is for the slang term (in full, "tenderloin district") that means "the police district of New York which includes the great mass of theatres, hotels, and places of amusement; thence extended to similar districts of other American cities."
 Under the second definition, there is a note that a tenderloin district is "understood to have reference to the large amount of 'graft' said to be got by the police for protecting illegitimate houses in this district, which rendered it the 'juicy part' of the service."
 In simpler terms, "tenderloin district" refers to a district characterized by corrupt police that will not report illegal activities in exchange for money.

 The Tenderloin district of San Francisco was always inhabited by traditionally marginalized peoples — working-class people, people of color, etc. In the early 1960s, there was a push for "urban renewal" of the waterfront North Beach neighborhood and South of Market neighborhood, which were visibly gay, working-class areas.
 Through intense policing and targeted redevelopment of the neighborhoods, residents were pushed out and forced to relocate.
 Many relocated to the Tenderloin district, which is directly adjacent to South of Market and a few blocks away from North Beach.
 This relocation made the Tenderloin an area largely made up of queer and trans people.
 There were a few gay bars in the district already, but many more were established as the LGBTQ population continued to grow.